About the Course

-Please note: the UCWE final face-to-face examination is held at a study centre in Dubbo, Port Macquarie, Sydney or Wagga Wagga .
+Please note: the UCWE final on campus examination is held at a study centre in Dubbo, Port Macquarie, Sydney or Wagga Wagga .
 Examination centres available for each session will be dependent on demand.
 In exceptional circumstances, students unable to attend the planned examination date may be eligible for a second examination date – these situations will be determined on a case-by-case basis only.